I’m product-testing & tasting my way through the army of protein powders, one can at a time.

 And again, Bulletproof has 40% less sodium per serving than Vital Proteins.

-To compare them easily, here are their respective supplement fact labels.
+To compare them easily, here are their respective nutrition labels.

 Both source their beef by-products from Brazil

 The similarities between Bulletproof & Vital Proteins extend even to their sourcing.

 Both companies get their cattle products from Brazil, and both label their products as grass-fed & pasture-raised.